 Nexus Minerals Limited entered into a Farm-in and Joint Venture Agreement (the Agreement) over the Pinnacles Gold Project (the Project) with Saracen Gold Mines Pty Ltd, a subsidiary of Saracen Mineral Holdings Limited (Saracen) in September 2015.
 This investment is consistent with the Company strategy of investing in advanced gold exploration assets.View ASX Announcements

 The Agreement includes an Ore Sale and Purchase Agreement, whereby any future ore mined from the Project tenement will be purchased by Saracen for processing through its 2.4Mtpa CIL processing plant at Carosue Dam – 13km to the north of the project area.
-Under the Agreement, Nexus is the sole manager of the Pinnacles Gold Project and has earnt 85% of the Project, hence satisfying the final staged farm-in milestone.
-Nexus and Saracen are now part of a contributing joint venture with contributions made relative to the percentage ownership.
-Nexus reached 88% ownership during the September 2017 quarter.
+Under the Agreement, Nexus is the sole manager of the Pinnacles Gold Project and has achieved 90% ownership of the Project during the March 2020 quarter.
+Nexus and Saracen are part of a contributing joint venture with contributions made relative to the percent ownership.

 The Pinnacles Gold Project is located in the Eastern Goldfields of Western Australia, some 100km northeast of Kalgoorlie-Boulder.
 The project is located on a granted Mining Lease, M28/243 (expiry 2031), that covers an area of 8km2.
 The tenement lies 13km to the south of Saracen’s Carosue Dam Mine facility.
 The tenement is surrounded on all sides by Nexus 117km2 tenement package (see ASX release 23/4/2015).
 Access into the project area is from the Carosue Dam Mine site via existing Saracen access roads and station tracks.
 The tenement is immediately to the south of, and in conjunction with Nexus regional tenement package is contiguous with, Saracen’s Carosue Dam mining tenements, which includes the Whirling Dervish and Karari gold mines, currently in operation.